CosmeValera/DevOpsLab/README-command.md

 ### First steps

-> Remember to start Miniikube and load the images into Minikube in case you haven't yet (you can find how in the `☸️ Kubernetes Deployment (Vanilla)` section).
+> Remember to start Miniikube and load the images into Minikube in case you haven't yet (you can find how in the `☸️ Kubernetes Deployment` section).

 ### Predeploy command